Rebuilding Trust After Betrayal

 How counselling helps

-A counsellor can hold the painful conversations safely, help both people understand how things got here, and guide the slow work of repair.
-One partner can begin even if the other is not ready.
+A counsellor can hold the painful conversations safely, help both people understand how things got here, and guide the slow work of repair step by step.
+One partner can begin even if the other is not yet ready.

 If you are trying to find a way back after a betrayal, the couples counselling page explains how Christina works with the repair.
-If you are married, marriage counselling is the same support.
+If you are married and on the Gold Coast, marriage counselling offers the same support.

 Find out if repair is possible

 You do not have to know the answer yet.
-The free 15-minute assessment is a low-pressure way to start, together or on your own.
+The free 15-minute assessment is a low-pressure way to start, together or on your own, with nothing to lose by simply talking it through.

 A few quick questions